Patika-PayCore-BootCamp-Organization/hw-project-AerenN/README.md

 --- How Does The App Work? ---

-Before you start to use the app
+When you start the app,

- - You will need to add:
+ - First you will need to open H2 database and add:

 >>INSERT INTO roles(name) VALUES('ROLE_USER');